ibm-cloud-docs/vpc/vpn-faqs.md

 Static routing connection doesn't use BGP for route advertisements, and can't advertise routes to Transit Gateway or on-premises network.
 For this connection, all routes need to be manually created and managed, whereas for dynamic connection, no manual configuration is required after the initial provisioning and attachment.

-## How many routes does IBM VPN support per VPN peer for dynamic route-based connection?
+## How many routes does VPN for VPC support per VPN peer for a dynamic, route-based connection?
 {: #faq-vpn-26}
 {: faq}

-Each IBM VPN supports a maximum of 120 routes per VPN peer for dynamic connection.
-If this limit exceeds, the BGP session automatically shuts down for that peer.
-To restore the BGP connection, your on-premises peer network must reduce the number of advertised routes to less than or equal to 120.
-Then, you must toggle the connection in the IBM Cloud to reinitiate the session.
+Each IBM VPN supports a maximum of 120 routes for each VPN peer in a dynamic routing setup.
+If this limit is exceeded, the BGP session for that peer automatically shuts down.
+To restore the session, reduce the number of routes advertised from your on-premises peer network to 120 or less, then toggle the connection in the IBM Cloud to reestablish the BGP session.

-## How many routes in total does the IBM VPN appliance support for dynamic route-based connection?
+## How many routes does a VPN appliance support for a dynamic, route-based connection?
 {: #faq-vpn-27}
 {: faq}

-Each IBM VPN appliance supports up to 120 routes in total, regardless of how many peers are connected.
-If the appliance receives more than 120 routes across a combination of peers, it propagates only the first 120 routes to the transit gateway.
-For example, if the VPN appliance receives 70 routes each from two peers, only the first 120 routes are propagated to the transit gateway.
+Each VPN appliance supports a total of 120 routes, regardless of the number of connected peers.
+If more than 120 routes are received across a combination of peers, the appliance forwards only the first 120 routes to the transit gateway.
+For example, if two peers each send 70 routes to the VPN appliance, only the first 120 routes are propagated to the transit gateway.

-## Can I use more than 120 routes for a VPN in a dynamic route-based connection?
+## Can I use more than 120 routes for a VPN in a dynamic, route-based connection?
 {: #faq-vpn-28}
 {: faq}

-A single VPN gateway supports up to 120 routes.
-If you require more than 120 routes per VPN gateway, you can achieve this function by connecting the VPN appliance to different on-premises devices.
+A VPN gateway supports up to 120 routes.
+If you require more than 120 routes, you can connect the VPN appliance to different on-premises devices.
 However, keep in mind that this configuration does not guarantee high availability or disaster recovery for the VPN appliance when it is connected to different on-premises devices.

 ## Does IBM complete quarterly ASV scans of data-plane VPN appliances?
 {: #vpn-asv}